-Nadda launches STOP Diarrhoea Campaign, says aim to attain zero deaths due to childhood diarrhoea
+Nadda launches STOP Diarrhoea campaign, says aim to attain zero deaths due to childhood diarrhoea

-New Delhi, Jun 24 (PTI) Union Health Minister JP Nadda launched the STOP Diarrhoea Campaign, aimed at attaining zero deaths due to childhood diarrhoea, on Monday.
+New Delhi, Jun 24 (PTI) Union Health Minister JP Nadda launched a two-month STOP Diarrhoea campaign, aimed at attaining zero deaths due to childhood diarrhoea, on Monday.

-While the existing diarrhoea strategy entailed a two-week campaign with pre-positioning of ORS to children under the age of five and limited IEC (Information, Education and Communication), the new strategy involves a two-month campaign with pre-positioning of two ORS packets and zinc as a co-packaging to these children.
+While the existing diarrhoea strategy entailed a two-week campaign with pre-positioning of Oral Rehydration Solution (ORS) to children under the age of five and limited IEC (Information, Education and Communication), the new strategy involves a two-month campaign with pre-positioning of two ORS packets and zinc as a co-packaging to these children.

-"The goal behind the STOP Diarrhoea Campaign is to attain zero deaths due to childhood diarrhoea," Nadda said.
+"The goal behind the two-month long STOP Diarrhoea campaign is to attain zero deaths due to childhood diarrhoea," Nadda said.

 Nadda said various government initiatives cumulatively helped in reducing childhood mortality due to diarrhoea.